20 April 2015 by Administrator

 13. Is my license validity automatically renewed upon renewal of my medical?

-No. The validity of your license requires it to be physically stamped at CAAM, get it signed, pay the fees and only then is your license valid.
+No. The validity of your license requires it to be physically stamped at CAAM, get it signed, pay the fees.
+The license is considered valid provided the following certificates are valid:

 14. Do I have to come to CAAM upon completion of my initial type endorsement and IR?

 Yes.
 Only a CAAM FOSI can sign your license for initial type endorsement.